lucaselblanc/pollardsrho/README.md

 #### Batch Jacobian-to-Affine (Montgomery Trick)

  Inversions in finite fields are computationally expensive.
 Both versions utilize Batch Inversion, processing multiple walkers simultaneously.
-This allows the algorithm to perform only one modular inversion per batch, converting Jacobian coordinates to Affine at a fraction of the usual cost.
+This allows the algorithm to perform only one modular inversion per batch, converting Jacobian coordinates to Affine at a fraction of the usual cost, only the x coordinate is calculated to maintain efficiency.

 #### Pre-Computed Points ```windowSize``` in L2/L3 Caches